PythonCharmers/CoursePreparation/what_to_expect.md

 ## On-site courses

-For on-site training courses, please bring a laptop with:
+For training courses on-site at your company or organization's premises, please bring a laptop with:

 - a 64-bit operating system: Windows, Linux, or macOS
 - at least 8 GB RAM, 15 GB disk space